gumstix/demo-src/gumstix_raspberry_pi_zero_battery_board_demo/README.md

 At this point, your Raspberry Pi Zero has all the necessary software to run this demo.
 Turn off the Raspberry Pi Zero, and insert the SD card into the host computer.
 Mount the 2 partitions (boot and rootfs) of the SD card (most computers will do this automatically):

-Download a copy of the bmi160-i2c.dtbo, and copy the bmi160-i2c.dtbo into the overlay folder, within the boot partition (ie: /boot/overlays/ )
+1. Download a copy of the bmi160-i2c.dtbo, and copy the bmi160-i2c.dtbo into the overlay folder, within the boot partition (ie: /boot/overlays/).

-Open the config.txt file in the boot partition, and enable the bmi160-i2c.dtbo overlay by adding the following line into the config.txt:
+2. Open the config.txt file in the boot partition, and enable the bmi160-i2c.dtbo overlay by adding the following line into the config.txt:
 ```
 dtoverlay=bmi160-i2c
 ```

-Download a copy of sensor_overlay.py
+3. Download a copy of sensor_overlay.py.
-Open sensor_overlay.py so that you can edit it’s contents On line 44, change the <HOST_IP_ADDRESS> to the IP address of your host machine, to which you will be streaming the video to Copy the sensor_overlay.py into the rootfs/home/pi folder
+	3a.
+Open sensor_overlay.py so that you can edit it’s contents.
+	3b.
+On line 44, change the <HOST_IP_ADDRESS> to the IP address of your host machine, to which you will be streaming the video to

+4. Copy the sensor_overlay.py into the rootfs/home/pi folder

 Remove the SD card from your host computer and place it back onto the Raspberry Pi Zero.
 Power on the Raspberry Pi Zero and ssh into it again.